A Complete Step-By-Step Guide to A Successful Website Migration

 With the importance of mobile-first indexing and the overbearing ratio of mobile to desktop traffic, it’s only understandable that you’d want to make your website more accessible to mobile devices.
 Website migration is sometimes more than necessary to achieve that goal.
-Building a mobile-friendly website that renders properly across different devices and browsers ensures that your website ranks properly.
+Building a mobile-friendly website that renders properly across different devices and browsers with the help of a dedicated software development team ensures that your website ranks properly.

 Why bother with HTTPS in the first place?
 Because it provides confidentiality, integrity, authentication.
 Not having HTTPS in this day and age is detrimental to both the user experience and SEO in the long run.
 Encrypting all communication and making your website tamper-proof adds a layer of security that all internet users have come to expect.